 Set a Good Example

-If you want to make you kids interested in sports, you need to show enthusiasm first.
+If you want to make your kids interested in sports, you need to show enthusiasm first.
 Be sure to lead a healthy lifestyle and stay in good shape.
-You can also turn exercising into a quality family time and go skating, hiking or biking together.
+You can also turn exercising into quality family time and go skating, hiking or biking together.

 All parents want their children to lead healthy lives.
 Introducing physical activity while they’re young enables children to grow up into active adults who realize its benefits.

 About the author:

 Tracey Clayton is a full-time mom of three girls.
 She feels she knows a thing or two about raising happy, healthy and confident kids, and offers helpful advice in hers parenting articles.
 She’s also passionate about traveling, fashion and healthy living.
 Her motto is: “Live the life you love, love the life you live.”

 How do you motivate your kids to get off the couch and be active?